 |Role||Can be a full time||Can be done part-time also.|

-Day trading vs swing trading both have their own pros and cons.
+Both have their own pros and cons.
 Neither strategy is superior to other.
 A trader should choose his own approach that suits for their personality, skills, and preferences.
 Day trading is best suited for individuals who are passionate about the trading and comfortable being full time in trading.
 Discipline, diligence, and decisiveness are key characteristic one should possess in order to be a good trader.
 Learning from own mistake and creating own trading strategy generally pays good results one should always look to develop his own style of trading.

 Swing trading can be done part-time also by understanding the basics of charts and fundamentals.
 It is the viable option for traders who want to keep their full-time job and continue with the trading.
-Even though swing trading is also risky but if it is done in the cash one cannot lose 100 % of his capital, unlike day trading.
+Even though it is also risky but if it is done in the cash one cannot lose 100 % of his capital, unlike day trading.
 The chart pattern is one of the most common tools used by the swing traders.
 Swing trading offers major advantage of doing it part-time and if done strictly with cash then also descent returns can be earned without taking risk of losing 100 % capital.
 Swing trading time can be as large as six months, it solely depends on the investor and his comfort zone.

 This has a been a guide to the top difference between Day Trading vs Swing Trading.
 Here we also discuss key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more